India (Bharat) – Pre-history

 Genetics has proven that all Indians have originated from the same ancestral family and there are no Aryans or Dravidians and that in fact, it is from this region that migrations had taken place to the rest of the world from even as early as 42,000 to 40,000 BCE and more effectively from 13,000 BCE and later.

-The discovery, that the Gene that makes some South-Asians fair is the same gene that makes Europeans fairer than most of the world and that this mutation originated in the western Himalayan region and was carried by migrants from there into Europe around 40,000 to 25,000 BCE, or even later around 13,000 BCE, clearly evidences the ‘Out of India migration’.
+The discovery, that the Gene that makes some South-Asians fair is the same gene that makes Europeans fairer than most of the world, and that this mutation originated in the western Himalayan region and was carried by migrants from there into Europe around 42,000 to 25,000 BCE, or even later around 13,000 BCE, clearly evidences the ‘Out of India migration’.
 A mutation would spread extensively in smaller populations and not so extensively in larger populations, though even in South India today many people having fair complexion can be found.
 Of course, climatic and other conditions would have also added to the effect through epigenetic expression.
 The fair skin colour of the East Asians is due to a different Gene.
+It may be noted that the original colour of the skin (Brown), hair (Black), and eye (Black/Brown) of all the Homo Sapiens, is what is seen in the San Bushmen of the South African/ Kalahari region, who are the most ancient of the Homo sapiens and show the oldest genetic strains of all humans.
+The red hair and lighter coloured eye may have come from hybrids of other hominins in Central- Asia then.
+(See Annexure- II)

 It is an established historic fact that any isolated population of less than about 20.000 to 30,000 people in any region, especially where living is a struggle, would continue reducing and will within a few generations forget all its civilizational roots and descend into feral tribalism, even as they may later join up with other such tribal groups and strive to build another civilization.
-Such population collapse can be seen in Tasmania, Easter Island, and even in the Andaman’s.
+Such population collapse can be seen in Tasmania, Easter Island, and even in the Andamans.

-It should also be noted that the Genetics of field mice from all over the world show them as having originated from the Indian field mouse and spread worldwide with migration and the spread of agriculture and trade from the Indian region some 40,000 to 20,000 years ago.
+It should also be noted that the Genetics of field mice from all over the old world show them as having originated from the Indian field mouse and spread worldwide with migration and the spread of agriculture and trade from the Indian region some 42,000 to 20,000 years ago.
 The Middle Eastern history of Mesopotamia and Sumeria could also have been more ancient than 4000 BCE, perhaps even as old as 10,500 BCE.
 The recent discovery of ancient structures at Gobekli Tepe and Karahan Tepe in Turkey, estimated to be from around 12,500 years ago, proves the case.

 Conclusion

-A proper understanding of pre-historic climatic conditions shows that human civilization developed only in the North- Western Himalayan Region of the Indian Sub-continent from as early as 65,000 BCE and spread subsequently across the world as climatic conditions allowed.
-Today, people who deny such irrefutable evidence do so out of some vested interest which will soon be exposed by further future discoveries.
+A proper understanding of pre-historic climatic conditions shows that human civilization developed only in the North- Western Himalayan Region of the Indian Sub-continent from as early as about 65,000 BCE and spread subsequently across the world as climatic conditions allowed.

 Recognizing that we are all children of only FIVE to TWELVE ancestral mothers let us ALL be proud of our ancient knowledge, culture and history and learn from it, and not be arrogant about where it may have originated from or developed in.